LuiseQuoss/ebvcube/README.md

 first time as it looks for a GDAL installation.
 Now getOption(‘gdalUtils_gdalPath’) should return the GDAL installation.
 If you have problems you can set the GDAL related paths by hand using the following lines of code.
-Your paths may differ!
+Your paths will differ!
 First check your GDAL installation.

 ``` r